-Troubleshooting when there’s no flowers on gardenia plants is often necessary in order to pinpoint the best possible reason.
+Troubleshooting when there are no flowers on gardenia plants is often necessary in order to pinpoint the best possible reason.

 Improper pruning– When a gardenia plant is not blooming, the reason is often pruning too late in the season.
 Prune gardenia plants after flowering in summer, but before the plant has time to set new buds.
 Pruning too late in the season will remove buds in the process of developing for the next season.
 Keep in mind that some cultivars flower twice during the season.

 Extreme weather – Temperature extremes, either too hot or too cold, can also prevent blooming or cause buds to drop.
-For example, if you want know to how to get blooms on gardenia, temperatures should be between 65 and 70 F. (18-21 C.) during the day and between 60 and 63 F. (15-17 C.) during the night.
+For example, if you want to know to how to get blooms on gardenia, temperatures should be between 65 and 70 F. (18-21 C.) during the day and between 60 and 63 F. (15-17 C.) during the night.